Women of Honour group rejects ‘shameful’ Defence Forces review

 The group said it wants to engage with Taoiseach Micheal Martin instead.

-“Our experience with Minister Coveney initially started well when he appeared like us to believe in a statutory inquiry-type investigation.
-We do not know why he has changed his mind as the minister is now saying that the review will involve no investigative process, no statutory basis and no true independence with the setting of the terms of reference and appointment of the review panel ultimately decided by his department,” the group said.

-It claims that the the terms of reference are a “clear conflict of interest by his department”.

-The group also called for the Government to “overrule him again and opt for a statutory investigation rather than kicking the can down the road yet again”.
+The group also called for the Government to opt for a statutory investigation.

-It added: “The circumstances of Women of Honour and countless other serving and former members of the Defence Forces involve issues surrounding dignity in the workplace, bullying, harassment, discrimination, assault, sexual harassment and sexual assault.
+Ms Byrne added: “We’re still going to keep fighting and pushing for what’s right.

+“There’s people suffering at this moment in the Defence Forces, men and women, who need advocates.”

 The group argue that an independent inquiry is needed to avoid any conflict of interest and accused Mr Coveney of attempting to “overpower and out-wit us by sitting on his hands, dragging the talks out for months”.